Nebraska Medicine Biocontainment Unit

 Environmental control system - 15 air changes per hour

-Changing booths, pass-thru lockers
+Changing booths, pass-through lockers

 Autoclave